 “I understand that if I decide to file a trademark application in the United States, I will be represented solely by U.S. licensed attorneys at the law firm of Raj Abhyanker P.C.”

 So what gives?
 Essentially, Trademarkia is merely a lead generation website used to solicit thousands of trademark applications for the law firm of Trademarkia’s founder Raj Abhayanker.
 It provides a free trademark search engine (not unlike the free search you can conduct on the USPTO website) which is designed to lure people into applying to register their trademarks without first receiving any legal consultation, advice, or guidance as to whether filing a trademark application is even in their best interest.
 Pretty scary stuff if you ask me.

 So, is Trademarkia a Scam?
 Here’s The Bottom Line…

 I’m US trademark attorney Morris Turek.
 When you contact my trademark law firm, you’ll talk to me, an experienced and knowledgeable trademark attorney.
 You won’t have to deal with a search engine, a customer service person, a paralegal, or even a legal secretary.
 When you browse through my website, you’ll read articles and watch videos about how I can help you achieve your goals in a professional and efficient manner.

 I’ll tell you what.
 Why not read for yourself what Trademarkia has to say?
-Just review the Terms & Conditions section on Trademarkia’s website and if you feel confident it can help you efficiently navigate the complexities and potential pitfalls that are inherent in the trademark search and US trademark registration process, then by all means go for it.
-Otherwise, please give me a call at (314) 749-4059 or send a message to firstname.lastname@example.org and let’s get started on the right foot.
+Just review the Terms & Conditions section on Trademarkia’s website and if you feel confident it can help you efficiently navigate the complexities and potential pitfalls that are inherent in the US trademark search and trademark application process then by all means go for it.
+Otherwise, please give me a call at (314) 749-4059 or send a message to email@example.com and let’s get started on the right foot.

 Related Article: Trademarkia Review (Part 2) – The Trademarkia Trademark Search